 How can infrastructure be criminal?
-How does a mine, an electricity grid, a prison or a factory, become a perpetrator of violence, insecurity and threat?
-Material Crimes tries to answer these questions.
-Each episode investigates a different, discrete piece of infrastructure, tracing its global - often colonial - connections across time and space.
-They show us how the physical sites of everyday life are intimately linked to networks of private and public actors that inflict violence on spaces and communities often living on the margins.
-The series also shines a spotlight on the movements people have built to reveal and challenge the infrastructural crimes that harm them.
+How does a mine, a gas field, a suburban neighbourhood or a dam become a perpetrator of violence and insecurity?
+Surviving Society Presents: Material Crimes answers these questions.
+Each episode investigates a different piece of infrastructure, tracing its global, colonial connections across time and space.
+The series shows us how the physical sites of everyday life are linked to networks of private and public actors who profit from violence inflicted on spaces and communities on the margins.
+The series also shines a spotlight on the people-powered movements exposing and challenging the many crimes of infrastructure.

 ︎︎︎ About the Project